rfilipo/v3/languages/perl/README.md

 This area will contain everything needed to launch the Perl track, including:

 - The new exercises and `config.json` file.
-- Reference documentation that help explain C concepts for which no appropriate online document could be found.
+- Reference documentation that help explain Perl concepts for which no appropriate online document could be found.
 - Perl specific documentation for contributors.

 ## Preparation Status